 ARRL's QST magazine.
 Here is a list of the

-be glad to scan articles for you.
+QST articles I have already posted.
 All copyrights (if any) are hereby acknowledged.

-My Uncle Brian was a radioman in the U.S. Navy during the end of the Korean
+Uncle Brian was a radioman in the U.S. Navy during the end of the Korean

 and later times as a UPS semi hauler when he and others from my Buffalo

 side of the family would come to visit during summers when I was a kid.

 in Australia.
 He couldn't tell me what he did there, 'cause then he'd

 See all available